Food Allergy And Packaged Foods

 • Lactose free products still contain the milk protein and therefore can cause an allergic reaction.

-Lactose free products contain milk protein and must not be consumed by people with a milk (dairy) allergy.
+Lactose free products contain milk protein and must not be consumed by people with milk (dairy) allergy.

 • Milk (dairy) allergy should not be confused with lactose intolerance.
 They are different.